amansingh4012/QuickBook/README.md

 - **Technical Features:**
   - Real-time seat availability updates using Socket.io
   - Temporary seat blocking to prevent double bookings
+  - E-Ticket generation with QR codes and PDF download
+  - Ticket verification system for cinema staff
   - JWT-based authentication and authorization
   - RESTful API with comprehensive documentation
   - Responsive design for all devices